Azure/AKS-Performance-and-Scale/Best-Practices/best-practices-performance-scale.md

 ### Use dedicated system node pools

-For scaling performance and reliability, we recommend using a dedicated system node pool.
+For scaling performance and reliability, we recommend using a [dedicated system node pool](https://learn.microsoft.com/azure/aks/use-system-pools?tabs=azure-cli#add-a-dedicated-system-node-pool-to-an-existing-aks-cluster).
 With this configuration, the dedicated system node pool reserves space for critical system resources such as system OS daemons.
 Your application workload can then run in a user node pool to increase the availability of allocatable resources for your application.
 This configuration also helps mitigate the risk of resource competition between the system and application.

 ### Create operations

 Review the extensions and add-ons you have enabled during create provisioning.
 Extensions and add-ons can add latency to overall duration of create operations.
 If you don't need an extension or add-on, we recommend removing it to improve create latency.
+For more information, see [current available add-ons](https://learn.microsoft.com/azure/aks/integrations#available-add-ons) and [current available extensions](https://learn.microsoft.com/en-us/azure/aks/cluster-extensions#currently-available-extensions).

 You can also use availability zones to provide a higher level of availability to protect against potential hardware failures or planned maintenance events.
 AKS clusters distribute resources across logical sections of underlying Azure infrastructure.
 Availability zones physically separate nodes from other nodes to help ensure that a single failure doesn't impact the availability of your application.
 Availability zones are only available in certain regions.
 For more information, see [Availability zones in Azure](../reliability/availability-zones-overview.md).